kubernetes/kubernetes/examples/volumes/quobyte/Readme.md

 - To get access to Quobyte and the documentation please [contact us](http://www.quobyte.com/get-quobyte)
 - Already created Quobyte Volume
 - Added the line `allow-usermapping-in-volumename` in `/etc/quobyte/client.cfg` to allow the fixed user mounts
+- For the tenant mapping Quobyte client 1.3.12+ is needed

 ### Fixed user Mounts